Timinator2000/techio-algo-x/19 - 2025 and beyond/05 - nonograms with algorithm x.md

 <details>
 <summary>Spoiler #4: Mutual Exclusivity</summary>

-For any two contiguous segments in a single line.
-Each action of placing the first segment (segment 1) must be considered with each action of placing the second segment (segment 2).
+For any two contiguous segments in a single line, each action of placing the first segment (segment 1) must be considered with each action of placing the second segment (segment 2).
 An `me_requirement` is needed if:

 * The two segments do not overlap and...
-* Segment 2's placement is earlier than the right end of segement 1 + two spaces.
+* Segment 2's placement is earlier than the right end of segment 1 + two spaces.

 </details>

 <details>
 <summary>Spoiler Wrap-Up</summary>

 When first considering this puzzle, the overlap of rows and columns seems like it might be the most challenging part.
-Breaking the covering of each cell into 2 requirements, one for the horizontal covering and one for the veritcal covering, magically makes sure all row/column conflicts are avoided and simplifies the Algorithm X setup.
+Breaking the covering of each cell into 2 requirements, one for the horizontal covering and one for the vertical covering, magically makes sure all row/column conflicts are avoided and simplifies the Algorithm X setup.
 Enumerating all possible actions and identifying mutually exclusive actions will still take significant attention to detail, but the end result is well worth it!

 Good luck!